Registration and Morning Coffee

 Adnan Bashir, Senior Manager, Global Corporate Communications, Hansen Technologies

-In today’s hyper-polarized world, outrage can be manufactured within minutes.
-Coordinated networks of bots, fake accounts, and influencers can turn a single post into a full-blown reputational crisis.
-This practical, hands-on workshop will help you detect online attacks early, respond strategically, and build long-term resilience.
-You’ll learn how to separate real criticism from bot amplification, protect your team, and maintain public trust in the face of digital manipulation.
+In today’s hyper-polarized and AI-accelerated world, outrage can be manufactured within minutes.
+Coordinated networks of bots, fake accounts, and generative AI tools can turn a single post into a full-blown reputational crisis.
+This practical, hands-on workshop will help you detect online attacks early, use AI to your advantage, and build long-term digital resilience.

 Workshop Agenda